 2. Basis of Contract

 2.1 The Order constitutes an offer by the Customer to purchase the Service in accordance with these Conditions.
-2.2 The Order shall only be deemed to be accepted when the Council issues written acceptance of the Order at which point, and on which date the Contract shall come into existence (Commencement Date) 2.3 Any samples, drawings, descriptive matter or advertising issued by the Council, and any descriptions or illustrations contained in the Council's catalogues or brochures, are issued or published for the sole purpose of giving an approximate idea of the Service described in them.
+2.2 The Order shall only be deemed to be accepted when the Council issues written acceptance of the Order at which point, and on which date the Contract shall come into existence (Commencement Date).
+2.3 Any samples, drawings, descriptive matter or advertising issued by the Council, and any descriptions or illustrations contained in the Council's catalogues or brochures, are issued or published for the sole purpose of giving an approximate idea of the Service described in them.
 They shall not form part of the Contract or have any contractual force.
 2.4 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 3. Supply of Service